catatonicTrepidation/ShapeshifterHtml/README.md

 # ShapeshifterHtml
 Using A* to solve Neopet's Shapeshifter Game.

-The goal is to use all the rotation pieces to make the entire board the goal picture.

 Still looking for better heuristics, and optimizing speed.
 (It gets pretty slow when the board is large enough)

+## How to Play
+The goal is to use all the rotation pieces to make the entire board the goal picture.

 <img src="https://i.imgur.com/uqD0tvT.png" height="50%" width="50%">